Biogen (NASDAQ:BIIB) Price Target Cut to $265.00

-Biogen (NASDAQ:BIIB) had its price target decreased by equities research analysts at Piper Sandler from $270.00 to $265.00 in a research report issued on Tuesday, Benzinga reports.
-The firm currently has a “neutral” rating on the biotechnology company’s stock.
-Piper Sandler’s target price would indicate a potential downside of 1.07% from the stock’s current price.
+Biogen (NASDAQ:BIIB) had its price objective cut by analysts at Barclays from $275.00 to $265.00 in a report issued on Thursday, The Fly reports.
+The brokerage presently has an “equal weight” rating on the biotechnology company’s stock.
+Barclays‘s target price would suggest a potential downside of 1.19% from the company’s previous close.

-Biogen (NASDAQ:BIIB) last announced its quarterly earnings data on Wednesday, July 22nd.
-The biotechnology company reported $10.26 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $8.03 by $2.23.
+Biogen (NASDAQ:BIIB) last released its earnings results on Wednesday, October 21st.
+The biotechnology company reported $8.84 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $8.06 by $0.78.
+The company had revenue of $3.38 billion for the quarter, compared to analyst estimates of $3.34 billion.
 Biogen had a net margin of 40.91% and a return on equity of 50.10%.
-The firm had revenue of $3.68 billion during the quarter, compared to analyst estimates of $3.44 billion.
-During the same quarter in the prior year, the firm posted $9.15 earnings per share.
-As a group, research analysts predict that Biogen will post 34.64 EPS for the current year.
+The firm’s quarterly revenue was down 6.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $9.17 EPS.
+On average, equities research analysts forecast that Biogen will post 34.55 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Candriam Luxembourg S.C.A. increased its stake in shares of Biogen by 7.8% during the third quarter.
-Candriam Luxembourg S.C.A. now owns 367,589 shares of the biotechnology company’s stock worth $104,273,000 after buying an additional 26,670 shares during the period.
-Louisiana State Employees Retirement System increased its stake in shares of Biogen by 14.3% during the third quarter.
-Louisiana State Employees Retirement System now owns 8,000 shares of the biotechnology company’s stock worth $2,269,000 after buying an additional 1,000 shares during the period.
-Carl P. Sherr & Co.
-LLC purchased a new stake in shares of Biogen during the third quarter worth approximately $323,000.
-6 Meridian increased its stake in shares of Biogen by 407.8% during the third quarter.
-6 Meridian now owns 24,742 shares of the biotechnology company’s stock worth $7,019,000 after buying an additional 19,870 shares during the period.
-Finally, Buckley Wealth Management LLC increased its stake in shares of Biogen by 6.5% during the third quarter.
-Buckley Wealth Management LLC now owns 1,638 shares of the biotechnology company’s stock worth $465,000 after buying an additional 100 shares during the period.
-83.74% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Smithfield Trust Co. acquired a new stake in Biogen during the 2nd quarter worth about $35,000.
+TRUE Private Wealth Advisors boosted its position in Biogen by 35.0% during the 3rd quarter.
+TRUE Private Wealth Advisors now owns 135 shares of the biotechnology company’s stock worth $38,000 after acquiring an additional 35 shares during the period.
+HWG Holdings LP acquired a new stake in Biogen during the 2nd quarter worth about $39,000.
+CX Institutional boosted its position in Biogen by 113.2% during the 3rd quarter.
+CX Institutional now owns 145 shares of the biotechnology company’s stock worth $41,000 after acquiring an additional 77 shares during the period.
+Finally, Balentine LLC boosted its position in Biogen by 169.4% during the 2nd quarter.
+Balentine LLC now owns 194 shares of the biotechnology company’s stock worth $52,000 after acquiring an additional 122 shares during the period.
+83.74% of the stock is currently owned by hedge funds and other institutional investors.

 Biogen Inc discovers, develops, manufactures, and delivers therapies for treating neurological and neurodegenerative diseases worldwide.
 The company offers TECFIDERA, AVONEX, PLEGRIDY, TYSABRI, and FAMPYRA for multiple sclerosis (MS); SPINRAZA for the treatment of spinal muscular atrophy; and FUMADERM to treat plaque psoriasis.